Margaret of Hungary: Early life

 Margaret was the eldest daughter of Béla III of Hungary and his first wife Agnes of Antioch.
 She was a younger sister of Emeric, King of Hungary.
 Her younger siblings were Andrew II of Hungary and Constance of Hungary.
 Two other siblings, Solomon and Stephen, are mentioned in the standard reference work on the genealogy of medieval European aristocracy, "Europäische Stammtafeln" (1978–1995) by Detlev Schwennicke.
 They reportedly died young.

 Empress

-In January 1185, Margaret married the Byzantine Emperor Isaac II Angelos, who wanted a politically strategic alliance with Hungary in order to strengthen his claim to the throne.
-Upon this marriage, Margaret took the baptismal name "Maria".
+In January 1186, 10 year old Margaret married the Byzantine Emperor Isaac II Angelos, who wanted a politically strategic alliance with Hungary in order to strengthen his claim to the throne and due to the changing policy towards dynastic marriages with foreign rulers.
+Upon this marriage, Margaret took the baptismal name "Maria" and was brought up following Byzantine customs.

 With Isaac, she had two sons: